Analysis of the generalised Aw-Rascle model: Introduction

-One more observation that should be made at this stage is that system \eqref{AR_multi}, or rather its one-dimensional version system \eqref{AR}, resembles compressible, pressureless Navier-Stokes equations with variable viscosity coefficients.
-Indeed, rewriting system the equations in terms of $(\vr,u)$ only, we obtain: \begin{subnumcases}{ } \pt \vr+\px(\vr u)=0, \\ \pt(\vr u)+\px(\vr u^2)-\px(\vr^2p'(\vr)\px u)=0. \end{subnumcases} In the one dimension, the viscosity coefficient is proportional to $\vr^2p'(\vr)$, so, in particular, it vanishes when density is equal to 0.
-The weak solutions to such system and their asymptotic behaviour were studied, for example by Haspot and Zatorska in \cite{HZ}.
-They also noticed the two-velocity structure of the system \eqref{NS} and used it to compare the profiles of the density with the Barenblatt solutions to the porous equation in the vanishing pressure limit.
+One more observation that should be made at this stage is that system \eqref{AR} resembles compressible pressureless Navier-Stokes equations with variable viscosity coefficient.
+Indeed, rewriting the equations in terms of $(\vr,u)$, we obtain: \begin{subnumcases}{ } \pt \vr+\px(\vr u)=0, \\ \pt(\vr u)+\px(\vr u^2)-\px(\vr^2p'(\vr)\px u)=0. \end{subnumcases} Note that the viscosity coefficient $\vr^2p'(\vr)$ vanishes when density is equal to $0$.
+For that reason, system \eqref{NS} is sometimes called the degenerate Navier-Stokes system.
+The weak solutions to \eqref{NS} were obtained in the vanishing pressure limit by Haspot and Zatorska in \cite{HZ}.
+They used the artificial velocity reformulation \eqref{AR} to compare the profile of the density with the Barenblatt solutions to the porous medium equation.
 An analogue of this result in multi-dimensional case is due to Haspot \cite{PAM}.
-The two-velocity structure of the degenerate compressible Navier-Stokes equations was used first by Bresch and Desjardins \cite{BD, BrDe} to derive additional estimate of the gradient of the density.
-They noticed that such an estimate can be closed provided that the two viscosity coefficients in the Newtonian stress tensor satisfy certain algebraic relation, called the BD relation.
-Later on, this structure was generalised, and the concept of $\kappa$-entropy two-velocity solutions was introduced in the series of works \cite{BrGiZa,BrDeZa}.
-For derivation of the relative-entropy functional for such systems we refer to \cite{BrNoVi2017}, and to \cite{VaYu} for the complete approximation scheme allowing to construct a weak solution in case of linear viscosity.

-More recently, similar shift of regularity between the momentum and the continuity equations, were noticed and applied in the context of one-dimensional collective motion models.
-For relevant results see, for example, \cite{CaWrZa2,kis,tad4}.
+The two-velocity structure of the degenerate compressible Navier-Stokes equations was used earlier by Bresch and Desjardins \cite{BD, BrDe} to derive additional estimate of the gradient of the density.
+This extra estimate is nowadays called the BD entropy, and the algebraic relation for the viscosity coefficients necessary to close this estimate is called the BD relation.
+Later on, this relation was generalised, and the concept of $\kappa$-entropy two-velocity solutions was introduced in the series of works \cite{BrGiZa,BrDeZa}.
+The relative-entropy functional based on this concept was proposed for the degenerate compressible Navier-Stokes system in \cite{BrNoVi2017}.
+The complete approximation scheme allowing to construct a weak solution in case of linear viscosity is due to Vasseur and Yu \cite{VaYu}.
+In all these works the additional estimate for the density compensates for the lack of information on the velocity vector field that would be independent of $\vr$.
+In a sense, the velocity vector field cases to be defined in the regions of vacuum.
+In a sense the momentum and the continuity equations play the opposite roles in comparison to compressible Navier-Stokes equations with constant viscosity coefficients.
+A similar shift of regularity between the momentum and the continuity equations has been recently observed for the one-dimensional collective motion models, see for example \cite{CaWrZa2,kis,tad4}, {and in the so called Brenner model \cite{B1,B2,FV}.}